wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

          :linenos:
          :lineno-start: 36

-Modeling using flywheel Moment of Intertia and gearing
+Modeling Using Flywheel Moment of Intertia and Gearing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A flywheel can also be modeled without access to a physical robot, using information about the motors, gearing and flywheel `moment of inertia <https://en.wikipedia.org/wiki/Moment_of_inertia>`__, a measurement of a rotating body's resistance to angular acceleration or deceleration that can be thought of as angular mass.
 A full derivation of this model is presented in Section 8.2.1 of  `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__.